the-crypt-keeper/tldw/README.md

 Original: `YouTube contains an incredible amount of knowledge, much of which is locked inside multi-hour videos.
 Let's extract and summarize it with AI!`

 ### tl/dr: Download Videos -> Transcribe -> Summarize.
 Scripted.
+* Download->transcribe video from URL: `python diarize.py https://www.youtube.com/watch?v=4nd1CDZP21s`
+* Download->transcribe->summarize using (`anthropic`/`cohere`/`openai`/`llama` - llama.cpp) API: `python diarize.py ./local/file_on_your/system --api_name <API_name>`
 - Use the script to transcribe a local file or remote url.
-Any url youtube-dl supports _should_ work.
-If you pass an API name (openai/anthropic/cohere) as a second argument, and add your API key to the config file, you can have your resulting transcriptions summarized as well.
+  * Any url youtube-dl supports _should_ work.
+  * If you pass an API name (openai/anthropic/cohere) as a second argument, and add your API key to the config file, you can have your resulting transcriptions summarized as well.
   * The current approach to summarization is currently 'dumb'/naive, and will likely be replaced or additional functionality added to reflect actual practices and not just 'dump txt in and get an answer' approach.

 Save time and use the `config.txt` file, it allows you to set these settings and have them used when ran.